A Homeowners Swimming Pool Leak Detection Guide

 > Suction side plumbing leak

-Some signs that a suction side plumbing leak has occurred includes:
+Some signs that a suction side plumbing leak has occurred include:

-Dripping, leaking or spraying water at the connection site to from the pipe to pump
+Dripping, leaking or spraying water at the connection site to form the pipe to pump

 Pooling water on or around the pump